Radon10043/Empirical-Study-LLM-MR/system-under-test/Bsearch2/chats/prompt.md

 # Chat 1

+You are an expert on metamorphic testing.
 Based on the above case, please identify the metamorphic relation of the function `bin_search`.
 The specification of this function is as follows:

 - The function implements the binary search algorithm to determine whether the specific element occurs in the ascending array.
 - The function's input is 2 variables: `vec` and `target`, representing an ascending array and the element to be searched, respectively.
 - The function's return value is a bool value representing whether `target` occurs in `vec`.
 If `target` does not occur in `vec`, the function returns `false`; otherwise returns `true`.
 - If elements in `vec` are changed, `vec` must also remain in ascending order.

 Please identify the metamorphic relation of this function as much as possible and use Google's C++ testing and mocking framework `googletest` to codify them as C++ code.
 Here are some examples:

 ```C++
 /**